 If you are looking for a low-growing hedge, then the daphne plant is the hedge for you.
-This neat compact bush has glossy leaves with showy round heads of four-petaled flowers.
+This neat, compact bush has glossy leaves with showy round heads of four-petaled flowers.
 Blooming in early spring, the small blooms grow in bright shades of pink, red, purple and off-white.
 Daphne is best grown in coastal areas of Australia as it copes well with humidity and steady winds.
 Originating from Asia, this shrub has adapted aesthetically to be a spectacular combination of vintage cherry blossoms and tropical frangipani.
-Like frangipani, the daphne plant has a summery fragrance which is accompanied by tiny fruits.
-Daphne is a popular shrub for garden beds as it has a creeping nature which tends to offer a lot of ground cover.
+Like frangipani, the daphne plant has a summery fragrance accompanied by tiny fruits.
+Daphne is a popular shrub for garden beds as it has a creeping nature, which tends to offer a lot of ground cover.

 The hydrangea is most definitely a classic beauty of the garden.
-Growing between 1-1.5 metres in height, the hydrangea is a showy shrub thanks to its large globe-shaped flowers which bloom in shades of white, pink, lilac and pale blue atop big leafy foliage.
+Growing between 1-1.5 metres in height, hydrangea is a showy shrub thanks to its large globe-shaped flowers that bloom in shades of white, pink, lilac and pale blue atop large leafy foliage.
 The hydrangea has been coined the gardeners’ favourite because of its easy-care and rewarding grand display.
 When you think of cottage blooms and stylised hedging, hydrangeas are the perfect pick for a statement shrub in your garden.
 Hydrangeas are versatile upon establishment and will grow anywhere in your garden if the plant has partial shade.
 Be mindful that the flowers can burn in the sun during early spring and summer.
-Keep the soil moist and cut off dead flowers with secateurs to prevent the whole shrub from bowing over with the weight of its flowers which bloom predominately at the top half of the shrub.
+Keep the soil moist and cut off dead flowers with secateurs to prevent the whole shrub from bowing over with the weight of its flowers, which bloom predominately at the top half of the shrub.

 Rose of Sharon

 Part of the hibiscus family, the rose of Sharon is a unique shrub due to its dual-coloured flowers.
-In bloom from summer to mid-autumn, the rose of Sharon blossoms with trumpet-shaped flowers, most often seen in shades of baby pink with a deep fuchsia inner petal.
+In bloom from summer through to mid-autumn, the rose of Sharon blossoms with trumpet-shaped flowers, most often appearing in shades of baby pink with a deep fuchsia inner petal.
 You will find this plant growing in coastal areas of Australia due to its love of direct sunlight and a steady breeze.
 The rose of Sharon grows between two and four metres in height, making it the perfect statement piece for a garden divider or showy garden bed.